Sign In

 Dr. Mohamed Mansour Gomaa

-Chair, Architecture Department; Director, Master of Architecture Program
+Chair, Architecture Department; Director, Master & Bachelor of Architecture Programs

 PhD, Design, Construction & Planning, The University of Florida, USA, 2017